What Shift-Left Testing Actually Means for Cloud-Native Teams

 Level 3 requires the most investment upfront.
 You need a test orchestration layer inside your cluster, a way to manage test workflows, and a strategy for isolating test runs from production traffic.
 Without the right tooling, building this yourself is a significant engineering project.

-Shift-right isn't the answer either
+Shift-right is not the answer either

 Some teams respond to this problem by going the other direction: shift-right testing, or testing in production.
 Run canary deployments, monitor error rates, roll back if something breaks.
 The production environment is, by definition, perfectly representative of production.